The Bandana

 She came running, tears in her eyes, little Telemachus trotting behind her.
 She held out a small fold of orange cloth, a bandana, that she had made out of a bit of extra fabric from which she had made a blouse.
 She had already packed a few white handkerchiefs for him in his satchel, but this one was special.
 She loved the color, it reminded her of sunsets and orange Pippin apples, like the ones in their orchard from which she made Elliott’s favorite pies.
 She placed the new bandana around his neck and lovingly tied it.
 She said it would have to stand in for her while they were apart, close and warm around him.
 With that, he quickly turned and following the calls from the other men, he opened the gate and moved off, leaving his world behind.

 The war went on and on, a few letters reached Hanna, even fewer reached Elliott.
 His regiment went to Washington to defend the national capital.
-There, they mustered with other brigades, and eventually went on to New Orleans and from there, back through Georgia.
-His regiment saw action in North Carolina and Virginia and those who remained were finally mustered out in July of 1865.
+There, they mustered with other brigades, and eventually went on to New Orleans and from there, back to Virginia for Sheridan's Shenandoah campaign, and finally to Georgia in January 1865 as a Union occupying force.
+Those who remained were finally mustered out in July of 1865.
 Elliott was mustered out by a sniper’s bullet a few months earlier, near Savannah.
+He never lived to see his daughter, Penelope, born exactly nine months after he left Hanna and Telemachus behind.